Thunder Bay Regional Health Sciences Centre

 Thunder Bay Regional Health Sciences Centre is an acute care facility serving Thunder Bay and much of Northwestern Ontario, Canada.
 The hospital has 395 acute care beds.
 All of its patient rooms are handicapped accessible and the facility is air-conditioned with "negative pressure" rooms to accommodate those who may be suffering from communicable diseases.
 The TBRHSC is a leader in providing cancer care.
 The hospital is supported by the Thunder Bay Regional Health Sciences Foundation.

 Thunder Bay Regional Health Sciences Centre's emergency department is one of the busiest in Canada, receiving over 106,000 annual visits.

 History

 Thunder Bay Regional Health Sciences Centre was created in 2004 as an amalgamation of the Port Arthur and McKellar branches of the Thunder Bay Regional Hospital system.
 Patients from both hospitals were relocated on February 22 and 23, 2004, at which time the name was changed to Thunder Bay Regional Health Sciences Centre.

+In 2025, the construction of a new 76,000 square foot wing began.
+With this addition and renovations to the hospital, the hospital will introduce cardiovascular care.
+This expansion is expected to be completed 2027.